The Well Worn Shoes

 • Rooms typically run between $128-$142

 If you’re looking for a boutique hotel right in the heart of downtown, then Lord Camden Inn is your spot.
 Bonus: for a limited time, they have a penalty-free 48-hour cancellation fee.
-In 2020 this charming inn was rated a top travelers choice on Trip Advisor.
+This charming inn consistently ranks as a top choice on Trip Advisor.

 Camden is such a charming town, but the shops are on a whole other level here.
 There are rows and rows of quaint shops and restaurants.
 Make sure to take some time to explore and wander around in at least a few of them.